Betterez/btrz-auth-api-key/README.md

 The db options and uris array will be used to connect to the MongoDb (single server or cluster) to check for the apikey.

 The `collection.name` and `collection.property` will be used to try to find one record that contains the value provided on X-API-KEY to the service.

+#### auth.tokenSecured

+This middleware, when used on a route definition, validates the request includes a Bearer Token that is a valid JSON Web Token as issued by the authorization endpoint on btrz-api-accounts.

+Usage:

+    app.get("/secured", auth.tokenSecured, function (req, res) {
+        ...
+    });